Startup funding: What role does female beauty play? – DW – 08/23/2024

 The researchers conducted an experiment involving 111 male early-stage investors from Switzerland and Germany.
 The participants were randomly shown a video pitch of the same startup idea, with some presented by a more attractive actress and others by a less attractive one.
 It was a real startup case with significant potential for investors.

-Dietmar Grichnik, one of the co-authors of the study, said in a statement the researchers wanted to investigate the so-called halo effect, which is well-known in psychology and suggests that we "unconsciously attribute additional positive qualities, such as professional competence, to attractive individuals."
+Dietmar Grichnik, one of the co-authors of the study, said in a statement the researchers wanted to investigate what's known as the "halo effect," which is well-known in psychology and suggests that we "unconsciously attribute additional positive qualities, such as professional competence, to attractive individuals."

 After the presentations, the investors had to indicate their likelihood of investing and assess the competence of the female founders.
 At the very end, they were also asked to rate the attractiveness of the female entrepreneurs in the video.